hanfak/topics-to-learn/testing-reading-maintaining/legacy-code/legacy-code.md

 The key idea is to work towards a test pyramid; many fast, isolated, repeatable unit tests.
 Fewer integration/contract tests; fewer functional tests.
 Refactor and redesign the code to support that as you work with it.

 Or write a strangler application.
 Here, you build slices of legacy functionality in a new, best-practices application.
 You route requests for that through the new app.
-Route everything else to legacy.
+Route everything else to legacy. (https://www.youtube.com/watch?v=zZ95_5y_iPk "Refactoring Large Objects with the Strangler Fig Pattern" by Adrianna Chang (@adriannakchang))

 Over time, the legacy is ‘strangled’ like Ivy growing round a legacy tree.
 The legacy app can then be discarded.
 Remove the router and you have a shiny new replacement app.